Theresa May to tell Republicans US, UK can lead the world

 "It is through our actions over many years, working together to defeat evil or to open up the world, that we have been able to fulfill the promise of those who first spoke of the special nature of the relationship between us.
 The promise of freedom, liberty and the rights of man."

-She was urged by British lawmakers to press the President to keep his country in the Paris Climate Change Agreement, which binds countries to lower their greenhouse gas emissions -- a landmark deal that Trump has vowed to pull out of in the name of creating more jobs and boosting manufacturing.

-And she was also asked to convey the concerns of 100,000 people who took part in a women's rights march in London over the weekend, to which May responded she wasn't afraid to "speak frankly" with Trump.
+Vince Cable, a Liberal Democrat who was Secretary of State for Business in the previous coalition administration, , accused May of "groveling" to Trump for a trade deal, calling it an "appalling error."

+In Parliament on Wednesday, MPs urged May to tackle Trump over his positions on torture, women's rights and climate change.

-MP Ed Miliband told May she had a responsibility to the entire international community to set the tone right with Trump.
+Ed Miliband, a former leader of the opposition Labour Party, told May she had a responsibility to the entire international community to set the tone right with Trump.

-But May's main aim will be to have the President's ear on a future free-trade deal between the countries after she confirmed last week that Britain will not remain in the EU's single market -- essentially a free-trade zone that also allows the free movement of labor.

-Because Britain is still officially an EU member, it cannot legally strike new trade deals until it withdraws from the union.